Ordinary Meeting Minutes

 ‘in-principle’ agreement to a speed zone reduction at the

-approach to the proposed roundabout,
+approach to the proposed roundabout, c) forwards the

 draft planning proposal and relevant to studies to the Biodiversity